|

 - One Sunday Afternoon ** - Dennis Morgan as a dentist

-wondering if he married the right girl you'll wonder if you're
+wondering if he married the right girl.
+You'll know you're

 watching the wrong movie.

-really a bloodthirsty pirate.
-Arch style and sub-par Cole Porter score
+is a bloodthirsty pirate.
+Arch style and sub-par Porter score

 - Road to Rio ** - Hope & Crosby on another journey.